DOMAssistantEvents Module

 func

 Function to stop from handling the event, specified as a function reference (without parentheses).
+Optional.
+If unspecified, all handlers (including inline event handlers) for the event will be removed.

 Return value